-- Rainbow Six Siege is a competitive Rainbow Six-styled multiplayer shooter mixed with some hero shooter elements.
+- Rainbow Six Siege is a competitive Counter-Strike-styled multiplayer shooter mixed with some hero shooter elements.
 All of the "Operators" have distinct gadgets and personalities, and teamwork is absolutely vital to success.
 However, the game downplays the gadgets in combat (most are utility or tactical tools - even the ones that actually take the form of an extra weapon are generally bad for combat), and keeps the general gameplay style of most characters the same, with most only differing by weapon types available to them based on what CTU they hail from (e.g. Spetsnaz Operators get Russian weapons) and what role they play (e.g. a Defender will usually get shorter-ranged submachine guns and shotguns).

 - Star Wars Battlefront (2015), specifically in Hero-focused modes like Hero Hunt and Heroes VS Villains.